dgoldman0/homeless/nation_vox/writing_prompts.md

 ---

-### **20. Describe how memory shapes a society—for better or worse.**
+### **20. Describe a kind of silence that speaks volumes.**

-Explore the role memory plays in how a culture or community functions.
-Consider public rituals, education, trauma, identity, or technology.
-What does a society gain or lose through what it chooses to remember—or forget?
+Write about a moment, place, or kind of silence that carried meaning—whether between people, within yourself, or in the world around you.
+What was communicated, withheld, or transformed in that silence?

-#### Rubric
+#### **Rubric**

-* Clearly articulates the role of memory in a cultural or societal context
+* Demonstrates awareness of silence as a communicative force, not an absence
-* Demonstrates nuanced understanding of both benefits and risks
+* Explores how silence shapes or reflects relationships, decisions, or insight
-* Balances examples from social, historical, or symbolic domains
+* Anchors abstract meaning in a specific scene, moment, or context
-* Explores structural or collective dimensions without reverting to the personal
+* Shows cultural or emotional dimensions of silence without overgeneralizing
-* Maintains internal consistency while considering multiple viewpoints
+* Balances subtlety and clarity in conveying what the silence “said”